By Latitude · March 23, 2026

 Which AI observability platform is best for multi-turn agents in 2026?

 For multi-turn agents, the best platforms are those built natively for agent sessions rather than retrofitted from LLM monitoring.
-Latitude is the strongest for production agents needing issue lifecycle tracking and GEPA auto-generated evals from annotated failures.
+Latitude is the strongest for production agents needing Signal-based issue tracking, evals auto-generated from real failures, and the closed loop from issue → opened PR via its MCP server connecting your coding agent.
 Braintrust has the most generous free tier (1M spans/month, 10K evals) and CI/CD eval gates.
 LangSmith is best for LangChain/LangGraph stacks with near-zero setup.
 Langfuse is best for self-hosted requirements.
 Enterprise tools like Datadog and New Relic handle basic LLM monitoring but lack multi-turn causal analysis for complex agents.

 Why do standard APM tools like Datadog fall short for AI agent observability?